 Comparisons with MySQL timestamps and datetimes collected by the agent in the standard MySQL format

 conditionis true or false.
 This function uses short-circuit evaluation, so only one of the return expressions is evaluated.

 Other functions and operators may be implemented as needed to assist with custom rule creation.
 Open a service request if you have such a requirement.

 For a complete list of the built-in variables used to create Advisors, see Server Option and Variable Reference.

 Creating an expression is dependent on variables defined in the Variable Assignment frame.
 This frame links variables used in the expression field with data gathered from the target MySQL server instance: server status variables, operating system status information, and table information.
 Variable names are associated with elements in the Data Item drop-down menu.
-To define more than one variable, click the add row button.
-For a complete listing of the data collection items used in creating rules, see Appendix F, Data Collection Items.
+To define more than one variable, click the button.
+For a complete listing of the data collection items used in creating rules, see Appendix G, Data Collection Items.

 The remaining fields determine the information that you receive in a notification email or the informational pop-up window associated with each advisor.

 When saving a new Advisor, choose a unique name not used by any existing Advisor.